RichelleT/DjangoProjects/README.md

 JavaScript, HTML5, and CSS3.

-## All codes are written by me and only me.
+## ALL codes are written by me and only me unless stated otherwise.

 # Copyright 2019, Richelle Tan, All rights reserved.